nicercode/nicercode.github.io/source/git/why.md

 * Every so often you zip up the whole project directory and save it with the date appended to the filename.

-Most ecologists we have adotped at least one of these techniques for doing version control.
+Most ecologists we have adopted at least one of these techniques for doing version control.

 In addition, you'll often see people suggesting putting headers like